rokwire/rokwire-building-blocks-api/profileservice/README.md

 ## Sample profile building block process for pii
 ### POST pii to create a new pii dataset:
 This is for creating a new PII dataset.
 This will happend when the user login to the app for the first time.
-Input json should contain uuid and at least one unique identifier either email or phone number.
+Input json should contain uuid as a list and at least one unique identifier either email or phone number.
 ```
 curl -X POST -d `{
-              "uuid": "a6856b73-d453-4515-8002-56e8d0522136",
+              "uuid": ["a6856b73-d453-4515-8002-56e8d0522136"],
               "phone": "123-456-7890",
             }' -H "Content-Type: application/json" http://localhost:5000/profiles/pii
 ```